Bank of America Women's Leadership SeriesVIEW EVENT DETAILS

 Energy Executives on the Importance of STEM Education

 Many of tomorrow's best-paying careers will require training or education in a STEM discipline.
 Research shows that nearly 20 percent of all current U.S. jobs require STEM skills, and projections estimate that STEM jobs will grow about 9 percent over the next few years.

-Join Asia Society Texas Center for an enlightening conversation with energy executives on the importance of STEM education, leadership roles in STEM, challenges and opportunities in entering the STEM field, STEM's impact on economic sustainability, and how STEM education empowers the next generation of women leaders.
+Join Asia Society Texas Center for an enlightening conversation with energy executives on the importance of STEM education; leadership roles, challenges, and opportunities in pursuing career paths; and how STEM education empowers the next generation of women leaders.

 6 p.m. | Reception